av1d/wu_widget/README.md

 # Wu Widget

 Wu Widget is a "recreation" of the original Weather Underground widget.
 You know, that little gif that was on everyone's website in the 90s to early 2000s?
 It uses the [OpenWeatherMap](https://openweathermap.org/) API to fetch the current forecast and generate a gif image from it.
 It also can display the gif with a scrolling forecast beneath it.
 The widget is also skinnable and includes lots of skins, fonts and templates for creating your own.
-The widget has been created to the exact specification as the original and uses the original animation timing as well as having the LED background briefly turn black when the gif loops (this is intentional.
+The widget image has been created to the exact specification as the original and uses the original animation timing as well as having the LED background briefly turn black when the gif loops (this is intentional.
 It's the aesthetic!)

 Some [examples](images/samples/):
 ![ScreenShot](wu_widget.gif)